 In September 2007, the Company signed an asset management agreement with the authority responsible for national property (Treasury Property Directorate legal predecessor of Hungarian National Asset Management Inc.).
 According to the agreement, the Company acquired asset management rights over state owned land, buildings, structures and related property rights.
 The Company classifies the contract as leases under IFRS 16 'Leases' Standard.
 Right-of-use assets and lease liabilities in the Financial Statements are presented according to the requirements.
 According to the agreement the Company is obliged to keep the assets at their original nominal value by restoring, replacing and improving them counterbalancing the loss in usage values.
-The liability to keep the state owned assets at their original nominal value ('replacement obligation') was disclosed at the beginning among long term liabilities.
-The related regulation was amended with an effective date of 28 June 2013 resulting in the release of the replacement obligation.
+The liability to keep the state-owned assets at their original nominal value ('replacement obligation') was disclosed at the beginning among long term liabilities.
+The related regulation was amended with an effective date of 28 June 2013 resulting that the repayment obligation incurred from 29 June 2013 has been waived.
 The accumulated replacement obligation was settled by agreements signed, thus the value of current year construction and renovation on state owned assets is accounted for among receivables.